Timolol

 Common side effects with the drops is irritation of the eye.
 Common side effects by mouth include tiredness, slow heart beat, itchiness, and shortness of breath.
 Other side effects include masking the symptoms of low blood sugar in those with diabetes.
-Use is not recommended in those with asthma, uncompensated heart failure, or COPD.
-It is unclear if use during pregnancy is safe for the baby.
+Use is not recommended in those with asthma, uncompensated heart failure, or chronic obstructive pulmonary disease (COPD).
+It is unclear if use during pregnancy is safe for the fetus.
 Timolol is a non-selective beta blocker.